 And in the apocalyptic devastation left of my life I found the hardest part was finding the truth in my reflection upon the relationship.
 Because I internalized everything and refused to talk about it with anyone.

 Which leads to my piece of advice numero uno.

 All I could do for months was blame myself for “letting” the relationship fall apart; that I should have done or said things differently.
 I didn’t want to talk to anyone about what had happened or what I was going through because — que the lame cliché — no one could possibly understand how I felt.

 And what I felt was overwhelming responsibility for everything that had gone wrong.

 It seems that there are two ends of the spectrum: those who refuse to take any self-responsibility and those who take all of the blame and internalize that guilt until it obliterates their heart with jaw-clenching anxiety.
 I am the latter.

 The mind is a fickle friend; more like foe.
-Having someone to talk to, whether it’s a loved one, or a friend or a therapist, can do wonders for alleviating all that stored up cray-cray.
+Having someone to talk to, whether it’s a loved one, a friend or a therapist can do wonders for alleviating all that stored up cray-cray.

 Believe it or not, my biggest shoulder to cry on was my ex-husband.
 He was so helpful and supportive.
 It reminded me that there are truly good men out there.